TaylanUB/scheme-bytestructures/README.md

 The procedure `make-bytestructure-descriptor` takes one argument, the "bytestructure description," which may be one of the following:

-1. A "bytestructure descriptor type" object; this will call the constructor for that type with no arguments.
+1. A descriptor type; this will call the constructor for that type with no arguments.

-2. A list whose first element is a bytestructure descriptor type; this will apply the constructor for that type to the rest of the list.
+2. A list whose first element is a descriptor type; this will apply the constructor for that type to the rest of the list.

-3. An existing bytestructure descriptor; this will return the same bytestructure descriptor as is.
+3. An existing descriptor; this will return the same descriptor as is.
 This is so that in places where a bytestructure description is expected, an existing bytestructure descriptor can be passed instead.

-A simple strategy that can be used by constructors of "compound" bytestructure descriptor types (those who contain other descriptors, e.g. vector) is to recursively call `make-bytestructure-descriptor` on some of their arguments.
-Rule 3 above helps in this situation.
-E.g. consider the following example:
+A simple strategy that can be used by constructors of "compound" descriptor types (those who contain other descriptors, e.g. vector) is to recursively call `make-bytestructure-descriptor` on some of their arguments.
+Rule 3 above helps in this situation; consider the following example:

     (define uint8-v3
       (make-bytestructure-descriptor (list bs:vector 3 uint8)))

-The `bs:vector` variable holds the bytestructure descriptor type "vector."
-The constructor for this type takes a length and the description for the type of which we want a vector.
-We provided the existing `uint8` bytestructure descriptor, so we get a descriptor for uint8 vectors of length 3.
+The `bs:vector` variable holds the descriptor type "vector."
+The constructor for this type takes a length and an element description.
+We provided the existing `uint8` descriptor, so we get a descriptor for uint8 vectors of length 3.
 In C terminology, a `uint8_t[3]`.
 The following creates a `uint8_t[3][5]` descriptor:

     (define uint8-v3-v5